SitePen/dstore/docs/Collection.md

 #### `sort([highestSortOrder, nextSortOrder...])`

 This also sorts the collection, but can be called to define multiple sort orders by priority.
 Each argument is an object with a `property` property and an optional `descending` property (defaults to ascending, if not set), to define the order.
 For example: `collection.sort([{property:'lastName'}, {property: 'firstName'}])` would result in a new collection sorted by lastName, with firstName used to sort identical lastName values.

-#### `map(callback, thisObject)`

-Maps the query results.
-Note that this may be executed lazily and/or asynchronously, once the data is fetched.
-The callback may be called after this function returns.
-This will return a new collection for the mapped results.

 #### `forEach(callback, thisObject)`